Microchips & Integrated Circuits Wholesale Trading License in Dubai: Cost and Requirements

 Dubai South Free Zone plays a central role in this ecosystem.
 Situated adjacent to Al Maktoum International Airport and within close reach of Jebel Ali Port, it functions as a critical logistics and trade corridor connecting manufacturers in Asia with buyers across Europe, Africa, and the Middle East.
 Free zones in Dubai offer additional advantages including simplified customs procedures, duty exemptions on re-exports, and a streamlined business registration process that gives semiconductor traders a meaningful competitive edge.

 Activity Code 4652.03 covers the wholesale trade of electronic components, with a specific focus on microchips, integrated circuits, processors, semiconductors, and related electronic parts.
-Under this Trading Licence, registered companies are authorised to import, export, re-export, and engage in wholesale distribution of these components to businesses, distributors, and institutional buyers.
+Under this Trading License, registered companies are authorised to import, export, re-export, and engage in wholesale distribution of these components to businesses, distributors, and institutional buyers.

-Who This Licence Is Best Suited For
+Who This License Is Best Suited For

 Electronics component distributors and wholesale traders looking to serve the GCC and broader regional markets